 I re-made my disclosure to the Crime and Misconduct Commission.

 I explained the political situation (a serious conflict of interest) to the Queensland Crime and Misconduct Commission.

 Then the CMC quickly sent my disclosure back to the department.

 The Department of Education slowly investigated.

 The Department employs an army of highly qualified barristers and solicitors.

 But in 2004 the Department chose to use an Aboriginal employee with no qualifications in education, law or psychology to 'find no evidence of bullying' - in the mass of falsified documents that had been secretly placed on my file.

-He had only been given the first page of my complaint.
+He had only been given the first page of my disclosure to the Director-General.

 The other twenty-six pages had been "lost" or jumbled up with other documents.